-Distribution Requirement.
+Distribution requirement.
 A Type III non-FISO must distribute its distributable amount each year to one or more of its supported organizations.

-- Under temporary regulations, the distributable amount equals the greater of (1) 85 percent of the organization’s adjusted net income for the prior taxable year and (2) 3.5 percent of the aggregate fair market value of the organization’s non-exempt use assets, with certain adjustments.
+- Under final regulations, the distributable amount equals the greater of (1) 85 percent of the organization’s adjusted net income for the prior taxable year and (2) 3.5 percent of the aggregate fair market value of the organization’s non-exempt use assets, with certain adjustments.